maikeleckelboom/seqlok-lab/docs/admin/README.md

 - `rd-log-2025.md` – running R&D log for 2025
 - `rd-log-2026.md` – next year once the calendar flips
-- `release-checklist.md` – steps to cut a release safely
+- `release-checklist.md` – (planned) steps to cut a release safely
-- `governance.md` – notes on roles, decisions and process
+- `governance.md` – (planned) notes on roles, decisions and process

 More files can appear here as the project grows.
 Rule of thumb: if it is about how we work rather than what the code does, it lives in `docs/admin`.